Romit-Kumar18/Standard-Calculator/README.md

 # Standard-Calculator
-This was my attempt to recreate the Standard Calculator by Microsoft
+This was my attempt to recreate the Standard Calculator by Microsoft.
+I was trying to make this as my Mini Project but ran out of time so had to switch to a simpler project.
+Incomplete as of now.
+Future plans include getting the damn thing to work, and making it interactive using tkinter.
+Note: this does not follow the BODMAS (Or PEMDAS or whichever you prefer) rule because neither does the Standard Calculator by Microsoft, for some reason.